 - In June 2008 the Cairngorms National Park Authority Draft Local Plan timetabled 100 house completions for 2011 and the environmental studies began.
 The team includes specialists on Archaeology, Ecology, Geology, Hydrology, Planning, Master Planning, Architecture, Landscape, Socio Economics, Housing, Engineering, Roads, Bridges, Drainage, Lighting, Traffic and Sustainability.

 - Planning Permission in Principle with conditions was granted for the An Camas Mòr proposal on Friday 11th June 2010 and issued on 12 March 2014.
 The next step should be the approval of the Implementation Masterplan and landscape and ecology method statement and the Recreational Management Plan by the Cairngorms National Park Authority.
-It is hoped that the first homes will be ready for occupation in 2012; the first phase is expected to include 150 affordable homes prioritised for those on local housing lists and 50 for the open market.
+It is hoped that the first homes will be ready for occupation in 2015; the first phase is expected to include 150 affordable homes prioritised for those on local housing lists and 50 for the open market.

 - There is a widely shared desire to

 see a new community that will meet the needs of the local people and the local economy and fit in its natural environment.
 Whilst the An Camas Mòr team believes that given reasonable economic conditions the proposal is feasible there is an urgent need for homes affordable for locally employed people that can be met with An Camas Mòr.
-The Cairngorms National Park Authority Principles agreed for An Camas Mòr on 12.12.2008 include the statement “An Camas Mòr would show how private and public investment and a range of small and large developers would consistently work together when the land is no longer in one ownership, over all phases of the development, to create a new community with a distinct and cohesive identity and sense of place.”
+The Cairngorms National Park Authority Principles agreed for An Camas Mòr on 12 December 2008 include the statement “An Camas Mòr would show how private and public investment and a range of small and large developers would consistently work together when the land is no longer in one ownership, over all phases of the development, to create a new community with a distinct and cohesive identity and sense of place.”
 It is believed that the public private partnership and the need for accommodation for local people and business would drive the development forward.
 Its commencement is fundamental to the delivery of the National Park Partnership Plan 2012-2017 and the Draft Local Development Plan.